jnixy/website/content/publication/23-disparity-bias/index.md

 abstract: Racial disparities in officer-involved shootings have dominated the national discourse recently.
 Unfortunately, we have yet to identify an appropriate benchmark, or at-risk population, to put these observed racial disparities into context.
-In this article, we use seven benchmarks—based on population data from the US Census, police-citizen interaction data from the Police-Public Contact Survey, and arrest data from the Uniform Crime Report—to compare OIS fatality rates for black and white citizens from 2015 to 2017.
+In this article, we use seven benchmarks - based on population data from the US Census, police-citizen interaction data from the Police-Public Contact Survey, and arrest data from the Uniform Crime Report - to compare OIS fatality rates for black and white citizens from 2015 to 2017.
 Using population, police-citizen interactions, or total arrests as a benchmark, we observe that black citizens appear more likely than white citizens to be fatally shot by police officers in both years.
 Using violent crime